seville les endroits insolites

 Nights in the Alcazar gardens

-Here’s an idea for a wonderful evening out in Seville at the end of June.
-Every year, a 7-day music festival is held in the gardens of the Alcázar.
+Here’s an idea for a magnificent and enchanting summer evening in Seville.
+Every year a music festival is held in the gardens of the Alcazar.
+This year, 2024, marks the 25th edition.

 It’s a magnificent show, for 7 euros, in an exceptional setting.